karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 Having dynamically provisioned a new zone on the primary server, the operator may then manage resource records in the zone via DNS Dynamic Updates ({{RFC2136}}).
 In this scenario, they may also want to distribute the zones to secondary servers via DNS Catalog Zones ({{RFC9432}}).

-This document defines a vendor-independent mechanism of signalling to the primary server that a new file is to be created for the zone and populated with basic minimal initial zone data.
+This document defines a vendor-independent mechanism of signalling to the primary server that a new file is to be created for the new zone, populated with basic minimal initial zone data, and then loaded into the server to be authoritatively served.

-The scope of this document is confined to the initial provisioning of the zone file on the primary server.
+The scope of this document is confined to the initial provisioning and loading of the zone on the primary server, including the creation of it's initial zone file, configuration and state.

 Broader provisioning of the base nameserver configuration is beyond the scope of this document.